junxit/us-congress-bills-119/metadata.md

 - 2025-02-26 — Mr. Bost moved to suspend the rules and pass the bill, as amended.
 - 2025-02-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 424 - 0 (Roll no. 51). (text: CR H857)
 - 2025-02-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 424 - 0 (Roll no. 51). (text: CR H857)
+- 2025-02-27 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.